-If you want to learn how to setup a bullet journal, read on for my comprehensive guide to bullet journal setup.
-You’ll be starting your first bujo spread in just 5 simple steps.
+If you want to learn how to set up a bullet journal, you need to read my comprehensive guide to bullet journal setup.
+I’ll teach you how to start your first bujo spread in just 5 simple steps.

 Bullet journaling is the best way I’ve ever found to organize my to-do list and schedule.
 It’s very simple in its basic form, but infinitely customizable to suit your own needs and lifestyle.
 Read on for a step-by-step guide to setting up your first Bullet Journal.

 Bullet Journal Setup Guide

 If you go to any office supply store, you’ll find aisles of planners and calendars.
 But no matter what I try, nothing works as well for my life as a Bullet Journal.